jimmay5469/jimmay5469.github.io/_includes/resume.md

 _March 2014 - March 2017_

-Ahalogy is a social marketing startup which specializes in bringing content creators and big brands together to help each other win on [Pinterest](https://www.pinterest.com/).
-As a front-end JavaScript developer at Ahalogy I was responsible for developing and maintaining an Ember.js application which allows users to effectively maintain and measure performance on their Pinterest account.
+Ahalogy is a social marketing startup that specializes in bringing content creators and big brands together to help each other win on [Pinterest](https://www.pinterest.com/).
+As a front-end JavaScript developer at Ahalogy, I was responsible for developing and maintaining an Ember.js application that allows users to effectively maintain and measure performance on their Pinterest accounts.
 My activities included:

 - Lead project planning and project upgrading for a team of 2-3 remote Ember developers.
 - Lead release management for our 2 main Ember projects and 1 Ember addon used for shared code between the projects.
 [Semantic versioning](http://semver.org/) is used for project versioning and the [ember-cli-deploy](http://ember-cli.com/ember-cli-deploy/) lightning strategy is used in our automated deployments.